Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_S3FS_Cache_Cleanup.md

 #### For Complete Cache Reset

-If the cache is severely corrupted or you need to start fresh:
+(`ncn-w#`) If the cache is severely corrupted or if wishing to start fresh, then perform a complete cache reset.

-> **Warning**: This will remove all cached data and may cause temporary performance impact as the cache rebuilds.
+> **Warning**: This will remove all cached data, which may cause a temporary performance impact as the cache rebuilds.

 ```bash
 cd /var/lib/s3fs_cache/